British AFV Camouflage, 1939-45

 No.319/ No 9 Olive Drab

-In use: c.1860-1970 in numerous officially accepted shades!
-1942-45 on Lend Lease vehicles on its own or, in Italy with Light Mud or rarely Black.
+In use: 1942-45 on Lend Lease vehicles on its own or, in Italy with Light Mud or rarely Black.

 Description: Varies with application and fading.
 Nearest WW2 match is FS595b 33070.
 A very dark drab when new with a green hint, fading brown or grey in use.
 When fresh, this is very similar to S.C.C.15 in British colours.
-FS595a 34087 despite being widely cited as a match this 1950-70s colour version is too brown and light.
+Despite being widely cited as a match, FS595a 34087 is the 1950-70s colour which is too brown and light.

 RECOMMENDED NON-CAMOUFLAGE COLOURS FOR MODEL USE.

 All rubber tyres should be dark grey, NEVER black.
-Humbrol 67 or 32 are useful, Humbrol 64 on tread areas.
+Humbrol 67 or 32 are useful, Humbrol 64 on tread areas and rubber track pads.

 Canvas tilts and hoods.

-References: Much of this is still being written up and alternative colour mixes tested by Mike Starmer but the basic framework is given in Hodges, P and Taylor, M, ‘British Military Markings’ [Revised Ed.]
+References: Much of this is still being amended and alternative colour mixes tested by Mike Starmer but the basic framework is given in Hodges, P and Taylor, M, ‘British Military Markings’ [Revised Ed.]
 Cannon Publications, 1994.
 Colours have been matched against the original British Standards by Mike Starmer, who has added a wealth of primary research.
 “Dark Sand” has been researched from Primary Sources by Paul Lucas and Mike Cooper.
 Colour matching for Khaki Green No.3, Nobels Dark Tarmac & R.A.F.
-Blue Grey 33 by Mike Starmer
+Blue Grey 33 by Mike Starmer.
+Ongoing research in Australia and Canada for Dark Tarmac and Light Green G5 by Chris Camfield.